Beach and a Strange Meeting

 Allow yourself to express your emotions so that you and others can be healed.

 P.S.
 I hope to run into the man once again on the beach and learn that he is doing well.
-My walks will continue so I can be a vessel for someone in need and encourage anyone who crosses my path.
+Beach walking I will continue to do so I can be a vessel for someone in need and encourage anyone who crosses my path.
 I am open and receptive to the laws of the universe.

 Love and Light,